Scutellicious/Lab.Practicing-Git/README.md

-This is ma new git repo
+This is my new git repo